 The heat was one of the reasons why I decided to start the tour as early in the day as possible, at 6:00 am when the site opens.
 The second reason was to avoid the crowds and the big tour groups that normally arrive around 10:00 am.
 It was actually quite spectacular to be among the first people to visit it on that day, see the sun rising behind the huge rocks and be able to peacefully capture the moment.
 The highlight of the whole trip in Jordan.

-Petra is more than 3 hours far from Amman and since the whole tour takes time and requires you to be well rested we decided to spend the previous night in the town developed around Petra, Wadi Rum.
+Petra is more than 3 hours far from Amman and since the whole tour takes time and requires you to be well rested we decided to spend the previous night in the town developed around Petra, Wadi Musa.
 It’s a town built around the historical site full of hotels (for all budgets) and restaurants.
 Our hotel was only 5 mins away from Petra’s visitor center which gave us absolute flexibility and we had no need for a ride.

 Entrance tickets can be purchased upon arrival and the cost for one day is around 60 euros/person.
 There are some discounts if you want to visit Petra for more days, however I chose to buy the Jordan Pass (86€) in advance of my trip which includes the visa and free entry to multiple sights in whole Jordan (Always like to be prepared in my trips).